warrenduncan/MSc-DataScienceAndAnalytics/machine-learning/e-commerce_purchase-intention/README.txt

 ##################################################################################################################

 FILE DESCRIPTIONS:
- 	* e-commerce_data.csv: The csv file of data, as received by the university.
+ 	* e-commerce_data.csv: The csv file of data, which is freely available on Kaggle.
  	* purchase-intention_code.ipynb: A jupyter notebook contataining all the code pertaining to the analysis, preprocessing, and model creation.
 All code is written in the Python programming language.